sigmoid-token/sigmoid-token.github.io/_pages/whitepaper.md

     return buf[s_cost-1]
 ```

-In the case of Sigmoid, *s_cost* was set to 1024 * 1024 / 32 to make the size of *buf* array 1MB, which is similar to another hashing function Scrypt. *t_cost* and *delta* were set to 3.
+In the case of Sigmoid, *s_cost* was set to 1024 * 1024 / 32 to make the size of *buf* array 260KB, which is double of another hashing function Scrypt. *t_cost* and *delta* were set to 3.
+If the hashing costs too much, the parameters can be changed through owner-only function.

 ### Switching hashing function